inthesum/Flye/README.md

 A preferred way report any problems or ask questions about Flye is the [issue tracker](https://github.com/fenderglass/Flye/issues).
-Before posting an issue/question, consider to look through the FAQ and existing issues (opened and closed) - it is possble that your question has already been answered.
+Before posting an issue/question, consider to look through the FAQ and existing issues (opened and closed) - it is possible that your question has already been answered.

-If you reporting a problem, please include the `flye.log` file and provide details about your dataset.
+If you are reporting a problem, please include the `flye.log` file and provide details about your dataset.

 In case you prefer personal communication, please contact Mikhail at fenderglass@gmail.com.